 “But we believe that through the grace of the Lord Jesus Christ we shall be saved in the same manner as they.”
 (Acts 15:11)

 Here is a verse that could be construed to mean God overlooks our sinful behavior and forgives us because of Christ.
 But a look at the context will reveal that grace is not being contrasted with righteous living but with the statutes of the Law of Moses.

-But there rose up certain of the sect of the Pharisees which believed, saying, That it was needful to circumcise them, and to command them to keep the law of Moses.
+But some of the sect of the Pharisees who believed rose up, saying, “It is necessary to circumcise them [the Gentile believers], and to command them to keep the law of Moses.”
 (Acts 15:5)

 To continue our thought:

-And now, brethren, I commend you to God, and to the word of his grace, which is able to build you up, and to give you an inheritance among all them which are sanctified.
+“So now, brethren, I commend you to God and to the word of His grace, which is able to build you up and give you an inheritance among all those who are sanctified.
 (Acts 20:32)

 Notice that God’s grace not only forgives us but also builds us up in Christ.
 Grace is not a legal maneuver whereby sinful, rebellious “believers” can escape the wrath of God.
 Grace is the Presence of God in Christ that forms the righteous Christ in us, resulting in a transformation of our personality and behavior.

-Being justified freely by his grace through the redemption that is in Christ: (Romans 3:24)
+being justified [declared righteous] freely by His grace through the redemption that is in Christ Jesus, (Romans 3:24)